Frank-Walter Steinmeier: Relations with Iran

+After the 2026 Iran war had started, with the United States and Israel attacking targets in Iran in March 2026, Steinmeier concluded that this war was a "fatal mistake" and a violation of International law.
+He referred to the 2015 Nuclear deal he had helped to negotiate and that Donald Trump had cancelled that deal during his first term and was now waging war against Iran, without Iran posing an imminent threat to the United States.

 Relations with the Arab world

 Steinmeier has visited the Zaatari refugee camp in Jordan twice to learn more about the plight of Syrians fleeing the violence in the ongoing Syrian civil war that erupted in 2011, first in his capacity as chairman of the SPD parliamentary group in May 2013 and later as foreign minister in May 2015.
 In early 2014, upon taking office as foreign minister, he agreed with Chancellor Angela Merkel and Defence Minister Ursula von der Leyen that Germany would help destroy Syria's arsenal of chemical weapons materials as part of an international disarmament program.
 In October 2014, he co-chaired the Berlin Conference on the Syrian Refugee Situation along with Development Minister Gerd Müller and the UN High Commissioner for Refugees, António Guterres.

 In March 2015, Steinmeier said he "can understand" Saudi Arabia's decision to mount a military intervention in Yemen and acknowledged the operation had "support from the region".
 However, he said the crisis could not be solved by violence and urged a negotiated solution.

-In February 2025, Steinmeier arrived in Riyadh, Saudi Arabia, where he was welcomed by Saudi Crown Prince Mohammed bin Salman.
+In February 2025, Steinmeier arrived in Riyadh, Saudi Arabia, where he was welcomed by Crown Prince of Saudi Arabia Mohammed bin Salman.
 He called Saudi Arabia "a key player" in the region.
 During the four-day trip, he also visited Turkey and met with Turkish President Recep Tayyip Erdoğan.

 Relations with Greece

-In 2015 Steinmeier rejected claims for war reparations from the Greek Syriza party in response to Germany's position on the Greek government-debt crisis.
+In 2015, Steinmeier rejected claims for war reparations from the Greek Syriza party in response to Germany's position on the Greek government-debt crisis.
 When incoming Greek Prime Minister Alexis Tsipras, in his first major speech to parliament in early 2015, pledged to seek war reparations from Germany, Steinmeier replied to Greek Foreign Minister Nikos Kotzias that Germany was fully aware of its political and moral responsibility for the "terrible events" in Greece between 1941 and 1944 when German troops occupied the country.
-"Still, we are firmly convinced that all reparations issues, including forced loans, are judicially settled once-and-for-all," Steinmeier said.
+"Still, we are firmly convinced that all reparations issues, including forced loans, are judicially settled once and for all," Steinmeier said.